frcdesign/FRCDesign.org/docs/glossary/index.md

 :   A type of linkage characterized by ts 4 pivot points

 `COTS`
-:   "Comertial Off the Shelf" parts are anything you can buy from a vendor.
+:   "Commercial Off the Shelf" parts are anything you can buy from a vendor.

 `Dead Axle`
 :   A type of axle setup where the axle is fixed in place and or is not transferring the torque of the system through it.